 Printing on textile is a craft that has been practiced for decades.
 Not surprisingly, throughout these years there has been a lot of development in the field of textile printing.
 From hand-block printing to digital printing: the process of printing on fabric has become faster and more innovative resulting in higher quality textiles.
 Nowadays, the possibilities are endless.
-Curious about what types of industrial textile printing you can use for printing designs on fabrics?
-Below we’ve summed up the five main printing types and their most important benefits.

 Hand-block textile printing

 The oldest and simplest textile printing technique is hand-block printing.
 This technique has been used by humans for decades to print patterns on textiles.
 For hand-block printing, a wooden block of at least 3 inches thick is engraved with a pattern and dipped in ink.
 Next, the wooden block is pressed firmly on the textile after which the ink leaves a certain pattern on the textile.
 If a print is made up of multiple colors, the block has to be pressed on the textile multiple times.
 A hand-block printer ensures that each print fits exactly on the first.

 After hand-block printing, the next development in textile printing was the invention of copper role printing.
 Copper roll printing is a technique that is reasonably similar to hand-block printing, but which enables a faster printing rate.
 For copper roll printing a role is used to print designs onto fabric.
 The copper roll is engraved with the desired pattern and covered in ink.
 Next, the copper roll is rolled over a piece of textile leaving a pattern.
 Copper roll printing enabled users to print larger pieces of textile at a faster printing rate than with hand-block textile printing.